Becoming a Promoter or a Hostess?

 Promoters and hostesses are requested in all commercial areas.
-Marketing and competition is nowadays very strong, therefore each production team of a certain brand or company must do what is necessary to enhance it and excel in a wide range.
+Marketing and competition are nowadays very strong, therefore each production team of a certain brand or company must do what is necessary to enhance it and excel in a wide range.

-The breadth of the offer and the arrival of new companies, have made this work take strength and constitute as an entry for all those young professionals who with a little free time want to work and earn money.
+The breadth of the offer and the arrival of new companies have made this work take strength and constitute as an entry for all those young professionals who with a little free time want to work and earn money.